-A graph of historical annual sales, including a four year forecast, for the combined Harding-Weza WTP's, illustrates an AADD demand of 3.1 Me/day.
-Sales peaked at 5.3 Me/day in July 2019.
-This demand is expected to increase significantly over the next four years if resource constraints can be addressed (Weza River Raw Water Emergency Scheme is commissioned by mid-2020).
-Currently the sales volumes have been limited by the current water resource supply (Figure 11.61).
+The historical sales, including a year forecast, from the Harding WTP, illustrates an AADD of 0.8 Me/day.
+Sales peaked at 1.1 Me/day in April 2021.
+This demand is expected to increase significantly over the next couple of years if resource constraints can be addressed (i.e. The Weza River Raw Water Emergency Scheme is commissioned by mid-2021).
+Currently the sales volumes have been limited by the current water resource supply (Figure 11.62).

-There is an estimated 2.5 Me/day suppressed demand within the Harding Town, primarily attributed to the fact that the Amanzimnyama (Harding) Dam has not increased much above the dead storage level over the past year.
+There is an estimated 2.5 Me/day suppressed demand within the Harding Town, primarily attributed to the limited yield of the Amanzimnyama (Harding) Dam.
 As a result of this limited water availability, the infrastructure at Harding WTP is being operated well below capacity and any growth in water demand has to be curtailed until construction of the proposed raw water emergency scheme.